IuriiVM/csharp-calculator/README.md

 * Learn how to deal with TestCase attribute: https://github.com/nunit/docs/wiki/TestCase-Attribute.
 Find which additional possibilities it gives us in comparison with Test attribute used in our existing example.
 * Adjust your code using TDD approach in order to handle numeric entry only.
 * Check-in into your GitHub repository excluding unnecessary files.

+## Task 4 "Busines logic adjusting"
+* Adjust your code using TDD approach in order to handle attempt to enter non-numeric value as previous input.
+Method should return "0" in this case.
+* Handle attempt to enter non-numeric value as new input.
+Method should return previous input in the case it contains valid value.
+* Handle case when previous input contains "0" (default) value.
+Method should return only new input in the case it contains valid value.